ReDI-School/intro-java/lesson2/exercise1.md

 Goal of this exercise is to get a basic understanding of
 * how to work with Strings in Java to represent arbitrary text
 * how to work with numbers in Java
-* what is a variavle
+* what is a variable

 ## Questions
 Try to find the answers within your group (in case of questions/problems => ask one of your teachers!)